mgifford/openpats/VPAT2.4/VPAT2.4RevWCAG--February2020-instructions.md

 - [Web Content Accessibility Guidelines 2.0](http://www.w3.org/TR/2008/REC-WCAG20-20081211)
 - [Web Content Accessibility Guidelines 2.1](https://www.w3.org/TR/WCAG21)

-If you need to report on a different combination of standards/guidelines, use the appropriate alternate edition of the VPAT found on [ITI Accessibility web page](https://www.itic.org/policy/accessibility/vpat).
+If you need a different combination of standards/guidelines then use the appropriate alternate edition of the VPAT found on [ITI Accessibility web page](https://www.itic.org/policy/accessibility/vpat).

 This document is broken into two main sections: